KerryAlsace/where-to-work/NOTES.md

 53. Refractor and add authorization

 Todo:
-  -Users can't create or edit or delete other users' places (unless admin) -oauth users can't edit themselves
+  xUsers can't create or edit or delete other users' places (unless admin) -oauth users can't edit themselves
   -Get shared places working and displaying
+  -Move comments out of places and into shared_places?

 abilities: